Twin Falls deserves a public recreation center.

 I've lived in Twin Falls long enough to know what makes it special — the people, the landscape, the pace of life.
 My kids are growing up here.
 My family is rooted here.
 And the more I've invested in this place, the more I feel a responsibility to give back to it.

-When I realized that a city of 57,000 people — the regional hub of the Magic Valley — has zero public recreation centers while Jerome, Shoshone, and Kimberly all have them, it stopped making sense.
+When I realized that a city of 57,000 people — the regional hub of the Magic Valley — has zero public recreation centers while Jerome and Shoshone both have them, it stopped making sense.
 And when I saw that the city committee had been working on this since 2017 with almost nothing to show for it, I decided someone needed to light a fire.

 I'm not a politician.
 I'm not a city employee.
 I'm not running for anything.
 I'm a community member who saw a gap, did the research, built the feasibility study, and created this platform so that every Twin Falls resident can have a voice before the decision gets made without them.